What’s the post Brexit future for farming in the UK?

 Amid so much uncertainty we could be worried.
 But this is also the best chance we’ll get to shape change that will improve our health and well-being, and the relationship between town and country, for the good of the farming community and rural areas, and the environment we depend on.
 Now is the time to draw on our knowledge and experience to develop a new system to support farming and food production that is simpler, more transparent and better at delivering the multiple benefits farming provides for society.

-Under a Greener UK pillar of work on environment, food, farming and rural development, the National Trust, RSPB, The Wildlife Trusts and WWF UK have together established principles which include ensuring public benefit and greater coherence with wider policy.
+Under a Greener UK pillar of work on food and farming, organisations including the National Trust, RSPB, The Wildlife Trusts and WWF UK have together established principles which include ensuring public benefit and greater coherence with wider policy.